-Parameter Description Proxy Host Enter the proxy host IP address or name.
-This value is required if you use a proxy to access the Internet.
-Proxy Port Enter the proxy port.
-This value is required if you use a proxy to access the Internet.
-Proxy User Name Enter the proxy user name.
-This value is optional for additional proxy authentication.
-If you specify a proxy user name, you must also specify a proxy password.
-Proxy Password Enter the password for the proxy user specified in the Proxy User Name field.
-This value is optional for additional proxy authentication.
-This field is required only if you have specified a proxy user name.
-Configuration File Enter the name of the parser file once you have ensured the parser file has been copied into the \$ARCSIGHT_HOME\current\user\agent\flexagent directory.
-For example, for \$ARCSIGHT_HOME\current\user\agent\flexagent\ google.jsonparser.properties.You can enter the prefix google, and the connector assumes the file is named google.jsonparser.properties and resides in \$ARCSIGHT_HOME\current\user\agent\flexagent.
-See "Create a JSON Parser File" on page 16 for details on parser creation.
+Parameter Description Configuration File Enter the name of the parser file after the parser file is copied into the \$ARCSIGHT HOME\current\user\agent\flexagent directory.
+For example, for \$ARCSIGHT HOME\current\user\agent\flexagent\ google.jsonparser.properties.
+You can enter the prefix google, and the connector assumes the file is named google.jsonparser.properties and resides in \$ARCSIGHT HOME\current\user\agent\flexagent.
+For more mormation a about creating parser, see Create a JSON Parser File on page 17.
 Events URL Enter the events URL.
 This is the REST API endpoint used by the connector to retrieve the events.
 See "Determining the Events URL to Use" on page 13 for general information about REST API endpoints, and specific information about the REST API endpoints for the vendors Salesforce and Google Apps.
 Authentication Type Select Basic or OAuth2 as the type of authentication to be used.
-User Name For Basic authentication, enter the User Name.
-Password For Basic authentication, enter the Password.
-OAuth2 Client Properties File For OAuth2 authentication browse for the OAuth2 Client Properties File.
-You should have created this file from values you obtained when you registered your connector application, and acquired a redirect_uri.
-See "Registering Your Connector Application" on page 9 and "Creating OAuth2 Client Properties File" on page 11 for details.
-Create a unique OAuth2 Client Properties File for each vendor from which you will collect events.
-Refresh Token For OAuth2 only.
-Enter the refresh token.
-For information on how to produce the Refresh Token, see "Run restutil to Obtain a Refresh Token for ArcSight Management Center" on page 16.
-(This applies only to users running the FlexConnector in the Connector Appliance or ArcSight Management Center environment.
-Other users, leave this field blank.)
+Grant Type ant Type Select one of the following grant types the connector must use to get Access Tokens: Authorization Code (default), Password , or Client Credentials and Grant Type: Authentication Type Grant Type Mandatory Fields Basic The Grant Type field is not applicable for the Basic authentication type.
+User NamePassword Oauth2 Authorization code OAuth2 Client Properties File Password User Name Password OAuth2 Client Properties File Client Credentials OAuth2 Client Properties File User Name Enter the user name, if the authentication type is Basic or grant type is Pass word.